juharris/code-reviewer/README.md

 # code-reviewer
 This project allows developers to automatically review pull requests in Azure DevOps using mostly regular expression based checks and actions that can be easily customized in a YAML configuration file.

+## Examples:
+* Require a reviewer based on the title of a pull request.
+* Ensure that the title of a pull request matches a pattern such as starting with `[tags]`.
+* Enforce that the description of a pull request matches a pattern.
+* Block code that matches patterns that is hard to detect with static analysis tools and comment directly on matching lines.
+* Reject a pull request if it has merge conflicts.
+* Reject a pull request if the build failed.

 ## Checks
 Each rule can have regular expressions for:
 * author
 * title
 * description
 * merge status (to check if there are merge conflicts)
+* policy checks (check the build status using JSON Paths)
 * file
 * line